-[para 38] I find that the presumption in section 17(4)(f) does not apply to the Third Party's personal information.
-The Third Party's personal information does not consist of a personal recommendation or a character reference nor does it fulfill the criteria outlined in Order 97-002 regarding personal evaluations or personnel evaluations.
-The personal information does not contain an assessment made according to measurable standards or based upon professional judgment which was done by a person who had the authority to do such an evaluation.
+[para 40] I find that the presumption in section 17(4)(f) does not apply to the Third Party's personal information.
+The records do not consist of a personal recommendation or a character reference nor does it fulfill the criteria outlined in Order 97-002 regarding personal evaluations or personnel evaluations.
+The Third Party's personal information does not contain an assessment made according to measurable standards or based upon professional judgment which was done by a person who had the authority to do such an evaluation.